-At IBTM World’s new immersive zone, IBTM Accelerate, ex-MPI president and Founder of Word of MICE Mariska Kesteloo will run the MICE Influencers series for the next generation of event planners.
+At IBTM World’s new immersive zone, IBTM Accelerate, ex-MPI president and Founder of Word of MICE Mariska Kesteloo ran the MICE Influencers series for the next generation of event planners.

 Here, Mariska shares her six steps for how to create a successful campaign.

 - Analyse the target audience you want to reach

 The first step is the most essential one, which is to align your influencer marketing campaign with your strategic goals.
 An influencer campaign shouldn’t be independent from your other marketing efforts.
 It must strengthen or support other online and offline activities.